Enrollment in Texas Public Schools Skyrockets

 More Economically Disadvantaged Students Are Enrolled

 The Texas Education Agency’s report goes on to state that the number of economically disadvantaged students has risen sharply over the course of the last ten years.
-While overall growth of public school enrollment rose by over 19 percent, the number of poor students more than doubled.
+While overall public school enrollment growth rose by over 19 percent, the number of poor students more than doubled.
 Today, over 60 percent of Texas’ public school students are identified as economically disadvantaged.
-That equates to over three million K-12 students whose families may not have the means to provide necessities that children need in order to be able to reach their academic potential.
+That equates to over three million K-12 students whose families may not have the means to provide the necessities that children need to be able to reach their academic potential.

 What the Future Holds

 In 2011, the Texas legislature cut over $5 billion from the state’s education system amid a statewide funding crisis.
 After hundreds of districts filed suit, the legislature reinstated over $3 billion to fund the state’s public schools.
-However, public school officials say that it is too little, too late, and that the funding is merely a stopgap measure that will have little long-term effect.
-Many worry that budgetary constraints, combined with rapid public school enrollment, will create a perfect storm of problems for the Texas public school system in the very near future.
+However, public school officials say it is too little, too late, and the funding is merely a stopgap measure with little long-term effect.
+Many worry that budgetary constraints and rapid public school enrollment will soon create a perfect storm of problems for the Texas public school system.

 The Laredo Independent School District is a perfect example of what the statewide public school system may look like in a few decades.
 According to a report by the Texas Tribune, students in Laredo are overwhelmingly Hispanic and overwhelmingly poor.
-Most students depend on the school to provide them with two meals each day.
-Many students do not have the necessary school supplies to be successful, and in some cases, students don’t even have appropriate clothing to wear to school.
-With many students having limited proficiency in English, there are a number of obstacles Laredo school officials must overcome in order to provide a sound education to the city’s youth.
+Most students depend on the school to provide two meals daily.
+Many students do not have the necessary school supplies to succeed, and in some cases, students don’t even have appropriate clothing to wear.
+With many students having limited proficiency in English, there are several obstacles Laredo school officials must overcome to provide a sound education to the city’s youth.

 Additional Resources [+]